Curriculum

 Clinical Rotations

-2025 Course Schedule
+2027 Course Schedule

 1st Trimester Courses (16 weeks)

-Introduction to Healthcare (NDT112)
+Introduction to Healthcare (NDT111)

 This introductory course provides a comprehensive overview of working in a healthcare setting including infection control and emergency preparedness.
 An emphasis is placed on professional competence in patient interactions, patient care, patient safety and privacy standards.
 Medical ethics and law relating to the healthcare worker will also be discussed.
-Prerequisites: NDT111; Parallel: NDT119.
+Parallel: NDT119.

 Neuroanatomy and Neurophysiology (NDT113)

-This course will examine basic anatomy and function of the brain, spinal cord and human nervous system.
+This course will examine basic neuroanatomy and function of the brain, spinal cord and human nervous system.
 Review of the vascular system as well as basic cellular anatomy and physiology related to EEG will be discussed.
 This provides a foundation for better understanding of neurological abnormalities.
 Prerequisites: NDT111, 112; Parallel: NDT119.

 Skills Lab (NDT119)

 Skills Lab is the hands-on groundwork required for Clinical Practicum I and Clinical Practicum II.
 In the Skills Lab, students will be practicing and mastering the steps of the International 10-20 system of head measurement taught in the classroom.
-Skills Lab combines learned knowledge with hands-on practice beginning with a mannequin head and progressing to live individuals.
+Skills Lab combines learned knowledge with hands-on practice beginning with a Styrofoam head, then mannequin head and progressing to live individuals.
 They will also be introduced to the EEG equipment and the functionality of the EEG software, as well as expectations for student behavior when working in the clinical setting.
 Skills Lab practice builds students’ confidence and reinforces material they have learned in the program thus far and prepares them to begin testing on patients.
 Parallel: NDT111, 112, 113.

 2nd Trimester Courses (16 weeks)